daviddkkim/Pear-ui/README.md

 yarn link in the package repo (for example, in pear-ui/core) yarn link @pear-ui/core in the product repo

+You might also need to go to node-modules/react and node-modules/react-dom to yarn link and then yarn link react , yarn link react-dom in the product repo.

+Having multiple version of react fail hooks and Radix-ui components are reliant on hooks.

 #### GitHub Package Registry

 See [Working with the npm registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#publishing-a-package-using-publishconfig-in-the-packagejson-file)